splunk/observability-workshop/docs/detectors/index.md

 ## 1. Introduction

 Splunk Observability Cloud uses detectors, events, alerts, and notifications to keep you informed when certain criteria are met.
-For example, you might want a message sent to a Slack channel or to an email address for the Ops team when CPU Utilization has reached the 95th percentile, or when the number of concurrent users is approaching a limit that might require you to spin up an additional AWS instance.
+For example, you might want a message sent to a Slack channel or to an email address for the Ops team when CPU Utilization has reached 95%, or when the number of concurrent users is approaching a limit that might require you to spin up an additional AWS instance.

 These conditions are expressed as one or more rules that trigger an alert when the conditions in the rules are met.
 Individual rules in a detector are labeled according to criticality: Info, Warning, Minor, Major, and Critical.